sekyb/chucktooth/readme.md

 ## Output

-- **Excel File**: Multi-sheet report with banners, summary charts, and detailed findings (file, line, pattern, match).
+- **Excel File**: Multi-sheet report with banners, summary charts, and detailed findings (file, line, pattern, match, decoded value).
+  - **Exec Summary** tab: code line statistics, language bar chart, and a pie chart of findings by type (with a key/legend for clarity).
+  - **Results** tab: all findings, with wide columns for "Match" and "Decoded" fields.
 - **Logjam File**: All scan details and matches are written to `Logjam` for auditing and troubleshooting.

 ---